 For this type, you should be consuming:

 The thing about liver types is that the worse off your liver is, the harder it is for your body to digest protein.
-The liver is responsible for metabolizing protein, so if you’re a liver type and you eat too much, you’re going to end up with digestive issues.
+The liver is responsible for metabolizing protein, so if you’re the liver type and you eat too much, you’re going to end up with digestive issues.

 I recommend consuming no more than 3 ounces of protein per meal if you’re a liver body type, and avoiding animal protein as much as possible.